-Results of HCV viral load testing are reported as a number if virus is present.
+Results of HCV viral load testing are reported as a number of virus copies present.
 If no virus is present or if the amount of virus is too low to detect, the result is often reported as “negative” or “not detected.”

-The results of the HCV genotype test identifies which strain of HCV the person has and helps guide the selection and the length of treatment.
-Treatments may differ depending on a variety of factors, including HCV genotype and the health of the person's liver (see Common Questions #5.)
+The result of your HCV genotype test identifies which strain of HCV you have and helps guide the selection and the length of your treatment.
+Treatments may differ depending on a variety of factors, including HCV genotype and the health of your liver.

 If the disease is very mild, why should I be tested?